SethumR/Plane-Management-System/README.md

 - Locate the first available seat
 - View the seating arrangement
 - Print ticket details
-- Search for tickets
+- Search for tickets</br>

 ## License

-This project is open source and available under the [Sethum Ruberu](https://www.linkedin.com/in/sethum-ruberu-90a369293/).
+This project is open source and available under the [Sethum Ruberu](https://www.linkedin.com/in/sethum-ruberu-90a369293/).</br>

 ## Contact